Stena Metall: Stena Trade & Industry AB

-Stena Aluminium AB
+Stena Trade & Industry AB is the owner of Stena Aluminium AB, Stena Oil AB and Stena Stål AB as well as other subsidiaries that focus on sustainable business models.

 Stena Aluminium AB is based in Älmhult (Sweden).
 It produces about 300 different aluminium alloys for foundry customers in northern Europe.
 The managing director is Johan Thunholm.

-Stena Oil AB

 Stena Oil AB sells bunker oil and takes care of oil sludge in cooperation with Stena Recycling.
 It trades in the North Sea and the passages between the North Sea and the Baltic Sea.
 The managing director of this subsidiary is Jonas Persson.